oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

-Im sure you are bursting with creativity of how you want to use Kobble.
+Now I am sure you are bursting with creativity of how you want to use Kobble.

 Here are some ideas.